DataWookie/exegetic-new-site/content/internal/procedure-version-control.md

 ## README

-A `README` serves to describe the package, setup instructions, files and any requirements the package may have.
+A markdown file, usually `README.md`, serves to describe the package, setup instructions, files and any requirements the package may have.